 The Mayor, Town Manager, Superintendent, Director, or Chief of the Department should NOT serve as the public information officer.
 A PIO has to wrangle the press and respond to logistical questions on the phone, email, and even social media.
 A civilian, ideally, or a member of the leadership team or command staff should be given this task, to free up the chief and to properly prepare him or her for a press conference or interview.

-To deploy an energetic, aggressive team of public relations professionals wherever they are needed.
-To assist police and fire departments informing the public about incidents and the good work that goes on every day.
-To provide veteran media relations experience, crisis management, and disaster communications wherever needed.
+To deploy a skilled, creative, aggressive team of public relations professionals wherever and whenever they are needed.
+To assist police and fire departments in informing the public about incidents and the good work that goes on every day.
+To assist municipal agencies, municipal managers and school districts in putting forth a modern communication strategy.
+To provide veteran media relations experience, crisis management, and disaster communications to our clients.
 To produce clean, clear, concise content.
-To build and maintain an unshakable reputation for quality work.
+To build and maintain an unshakable reputation for quality.

 This is not 1997.
 This is not 2007.
 Public relations has changed more in the past two decades than it had in the 100 years before that.

 Your agency cannot rely on the newspaper as a core part of your communications strategy.
 If you are not producing and publishing your own content, with a consistent message, in a timely manner, using all of the traditional print and digital tools at your disposal, then you’re missing out and so are your constituents.

 JGPR provides much more than just press releases and advice.
 We:

 - Reach out directly to the media to pitch your story